hemmayo/quidax-engineering-ui-assessment/README.md

 ## Front-end Engineer Skill Assessment

-Implementating a dashboard view for the fictional Quidax Book Club web application using HTML, CSS/SCSS, vanilla Javascript, and ​only​ the suggested libraries/plugins for certain UI elements.
+Implementing a dashboard view for the fictional Quidax Book Club web application using HTML, CSS/SCSS, vanilla Javascript, and ​only​ the suggested libraries/plugins for certain UI elements.

 ## Commands